Lattice paths and the Rogers--Ramanujan--Gordon type theorems with parity considerations: Introduction

 \item If $a$ is even, then \end{itemize}

 \end{thm}

 In \cite{And10}, one of the open problems Andrews listed was to investigate the function

-Kur\c{s}ung\"{o}z \cite{kur09} use the Gordon marking to interprete the left hand side of identity \eqref{abRRG} as the generating function of $B_{k,a}(n)$.
-Also by this combinatrial tool he give the answer of Andrews' question.
+Kur\c{s}ung\"{o}z \cite{kur09} used the Gordon marking to interprete the left hand side of identity \eqref{abRRG} as the generating function of $B_{k,a}(n)$.
+Also by this combinatrial tool he gave the answer of Andrews' question.
 To give the combinatorial interpretation of \eqref{eqARRG}, Kur\c{s}ung\"{o}z \cite{kur10} introduced the cluster in Gordon marking.
 We will describe the Gordon marking of partitions and other relative definitions which are introduced by Kur\c{s}ung\"{o}z \cite{kur09} in Section 2.
-And then state the combintorial interpretation of \eqref{eqARRG} of Kur\c{s}ung\"{o}z via Gordon marking of partitions, as well as our interpretation by using lattice path.
+And then state the combintorial interpretation of \eqref{eqARRG} of Kur\c{s}ung\"{o}z in terms of Gordon marking of partitions, as well as our interpretation by using lattice path.

 This paper is organized as follows.
-In Section 2, we shall give the definitions of Gordon marking and relative results, by which we can state the theorem of Kur\c{s}ung\"{o}z in which the combinatorial iterpretation of \eqref{eqARRG} is given.
-Inspired by this, we introduce some definitions in lattice path then give an combinatorial interpretation of \eqref{eqARRG} via lattice path.
-In Section 3, we give the most important part of this paper, to construct a bijection between partition and lattice path.
-In Section 4, via the bijection in section 3, we give the proofs of our Theorem \ref{thmwp1},\ref{thmwp2},\ref{thmle} and \ref{index}.
+In Section 2, we shall give the definitions of Gordon marking and relative results, by which we can state the theorem of Kur\c{s}ung\"{o}z in which the combinatorial interpretation of \eqref{eqARRG} is given.
+Inspired by this, we introduce some definitions in lattice paths then give a combinatorial interpretation of \eqref{eqARRG} in terms of lattice path.
+In Section 3, we give the most important part of this paper, in which we construct a bijection between partitions and lattice paths.
+In Section 4, in view of the bijection in section 3, we give the proofs of Theorem \ref{thmwp1},\ref{thmwp2},\ref{thmle} and \ref{index}.